SeanFobbe/cr-unsc/README.md

 ## System Requirements

-- Compiled with Fedora Linux.
-Other Linux distributions may also work.
-Other operating systems not tested.
+- The reference data sets were compiled on a Debian host system.
+Running the Docker config on an SELinux system like Fedora may require some modifications in the Docker Compose config.
-- 4 GB space on the hard drive
+- 50 GB space on hard drive
 - Multi-core CPU recommended.
 We used 8 cores/16 threads to compile the reference data sets.
 Standard config will use all cores on a system.
 This can be fine-tuned in the config file.